lrusso/GoldenAxe/README.md

 ## Disclaimer

-The Golden Axe resources (images, music, sounds) are provided for educational purposes ONLY.
+The Golden Axe resources (images, music and sounds) are provided for educational purposes ONLY.
 This demo is not affiliated with or endorsed by their respective copyright holders.